ibsls/ibsls-paper/RNA-Seq/README.md

 # RNA-Seq workflow

-This directory contains scripts and documentation for RNA-seq processing used in the ibSLS paper.
+This directory contains scripts and documentation for RNA-seq data processing used in the ibSLS project and associated manuscript analyses.

 ## Overview